-Academics are uneasy about the make-up of panels.
-Findings Some 500 members currently serve on assessment panels for the RGC's different schemes, well over 200 of them on the five panels for the GRF, ECS and HSSPFS, where the workload is heaviest. □ [40] Provide information on the website about processes for processes for the make-up of panels.

-More than half the members are from overseas, and universities are invited annually to submit nominations for at least some panels.
-But academics are uneasy about the lack of transparency as to how members are selected, the lack of information about those actually appointed, and the risks of conflicts of interest (with some academics suggesting that only overseas members should be involved as first readers in assessing applications; see Section 9.1).
-Both academics and panel members are also concerned about gaps in expertise in key areas, with complaints that matching proposals to members' expertise can be difficult; and suggestions that more sub-panels should be created.

-There are also concerns about the dominance among overseas members of senior academics from North America, Western Europe and Australasia, with relatively few, by contrast, from leading research nations in Asia.
-A suggestion from one focus group was that a Nominations or Appointments Committee, such as those run by the UK Research Councils, should be established to take responsibility for all appointments and policies relating to them.
+Issue Findings Observations ■ [40] Provide Some 500 members currently serve on assessment panels for the Academics are RGC's different schemes, well over 200 of them on the five panels information on the uneasy about for the GRF, ECS and HSSPFS, where the workload is heaviest. website about the make-up of - processes for panels.
+More than half the members are from overseas, and universities nomination and are invited annually to submit nominations for at least some appointment of panels.
+But academics are uneasy about the lack of transparency as panel members, and to how members are selected, the lack of information about those terms of actually appointed, and the risks of conflicts of interest (with some appointment. academics suggesting that only overseas members should be - members' profiles, involved as first readers in assessing applications; see Section 9.1). with links to their Both academics and panel members are also concerned about gaps websites where in expertise in key areas, with complaints that matching proposals possible. to members' expertise can be difficult; and suggestions that more sub-panels should be created.
+[41] Review the balance of local and There are also concerns about the dominance among overseas overseas panel members of senior academics from North America, Western members, by Europe and Australasia, with relatively few, by contrast, from subject, institution leading research nations in Asia.
+A suggestion from one focus and location. group was that a Nominations or Appointments Committee, such as those run by the UK Research Councils, should be established to [42] Consider take responsibility for all appointments and policies relating to setting up a them.
+Nomination Committee, to seek nominations, consult Chairs, and oversee appointments.